iotaap/docs-hapi/docs/functions.md

 - **topic** - Callback topic parameter (pass `topic` parameter from the MQTT callback function)
 - **message** - Callback message parameter (pass `message` parameter from the MQTT callback function)
 - **length** - Callback length parameter (pass `length` parameter from the MQTT callback function)

+### enableUpdates()
+Enables automatic updates (enabled by default)

+### disableUpdates()
+Disables automatic updates (enabled by default)

+### checkUpdate()
+Checks if new firmware version is available on the server.
+If new version is different then the current OTA update will be triggered.
+Function is called periodically if updates are enabled.